project-robius/makepad_taobao/README.md

 ### Makepad Install

-We will run the `cargo makepad apple ios` command, similar to Android build above, but there are some 3 to 4 additional parameters that need to be filled in:
+We will run the `cargo makepad apple ios` command, similar to Android build above, but there are some 2 to 6 additional parameters that need to be filled in:

-`--org-id`

-This is the <string> value of the ApplicationIdentifierPrefix <key> in the `**.mobileprovision` file located in the `~/Library/MobileDevice/Provisioning Profiles` directory.
-It should be a 10 digit alphanumeric value.

 `--org`

 First few parts of the organization identifier (which makes up the Bundle Identifier).
 Usually in the form of **com.somecompany** or **org.someorg**

 This is the same value used to setup the initial skeleton app above.
 For this example:
 > `rs.robius`